 - Whole blood has a 21 to 35-day expiration depending on the anticoagulant solution used.
 Since the labile clotting factors V and VIII have short storage half-lives at 4 degrees C, these clotting factors may not be adequately restored with whole blood transfusion alone unless the units are fresh.
 The platelets contained in whole blood are unlikely to be beneficial since whole blood is stored at 4 degrees C.

 - Reconstituting whole blood is a time-consuming process and transfusion should not be delayed waiting for reconstituted whole blood for emergency transfusions.

-- Patient should be monitored for signs of a transfusion reaction including vitals pre, during, and post transfusion.
+- The patient should be monitored for signs of a transfusion reaction including vitals pre, during, and post-transfusion.

 - Non-septic infectious risks include transmission of HIV (approximately 1:2 mill), HCV (approximately 1:1.5 mill), HBV (1:300k), HTLV, WNV, CMV, parvovirus B19, Lyme disease, babesiosis, malaria, Chagas disease, vCJD.